 If you have been issued a deportation notice, this is what we recommend to our clients to do:

 If you are liable for deportation you will generally have a right of appeal to the Immigration and Protection Tribunal.
 The appeal rights, and length of time a person has to appeal against deportation liability, depend on the type of visa the person holds, and the grounds for their liability for deportation.

-Prior to making an appeal some people will have an opportunity to request their deportation liability to be suspended or cancelled.
-A suspension of the deportation liability can be imposed for a period up to 5 years and on conditions the Minister of immigration think fit.
+Prior to making an appeal, some people will have an opportunity to request their deportation liability to be suspended or cancelled.
+A suspension of the deportation liability can be imposed for a period of up to 5 years and on conditions the Minister of immigration thinks fit.

 If deportation liability is suspended, it will be cancelled after the suspension period has elapsed provided that none of the terms and conditions imposed are breached.